panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Connecting the Board

-Solder cables according to the Fritzing diagram.
+Solder cables according to the wiring diagram.
 Strengthen the connections using a hot glue gun.
 Sew Wemos to the inside of the mask.
-Isolate the unused power cables.
+Isolate the unused power cables if there are any.

 ![wemos connected](/blog/assets/alien_wemos.jpeg)